 Canadian Citizens must present the following documents to the CBP officer:

 - Proof that you are a Canadian citizen.

-- A letter from your prospective employer which sets out details like the professional capacity which you will be working in, the length of your stay, the purpose of your employment and your educational qualifications.
+- A letter from your prospective employer sets out details like the professional capacity in which you will be working, the length of your stay, the purpose of your employment, and your educational qualifications.

 - Evaluation of your credentials (if applicable) which compares your credentials from Canada to those in the U.S.

 - Any applicable fees.

 As an alternative, your prospective employer can also apply for your TN visa on your behalf.
 They must submit Form I-129 (Petition for Nonimmigrant Worker) to the U.S. Citizenship and Immigration Services (USCIS).